Certificate of Citizenship

 - Have already had a final and full adoption, if adopted

 Certificates of citizenship may be obtained by any child who meets these guidelines (or by adults who met these requirements before they were 18 years old) in order to prove his or her citizenship in the United States.

 Once the initial application for a certificate of citizenship has been filed, an applicant must visit his or her designated US CIS office, interview, and pick up his or her certificate of citizenship.
 Should the applicant still be a minor at the time of application, his or her U.S. citizen parent must accompany him or her to the US CIS offices.
 Contrary to the process of naturalization, applicants are not required to take an English language test, take a Government and History test, or take an oath.

-When filing in the United States at the U.S. CIS (United States Citizenship and Immigration Services) (please take a moment to read this disclaimer), the immigration attorneys at the William Jang, PLLC charge the following in attorneys fees and U.S. CIS filing fees:
+When filing in the United States at the U.S. CIS (United States Citizenship and Immigration Services) (please take a moment to read this disclaimer), the immigration attorneys at the Law Office of William Jang, PLLC charge the following in attorneys fees and U.S. CIS filing fees:

-At the William Jang, PLLC, our Austin immigration attorneys are extensively experienced with the representation of individuals looking to obtain a certificate of citizenship.
+At the Law Office of William Jang, PLLC, our Austin immigration attorneys are extensively experienced with the representation of individuals looking to obtain a certificate of citizenship.
 To learn more, please see a few of our approved cases.